 I started to read a lot on breast cancer while also searching for a good breast surgeon.
 I was guided by one of my students whose husband was a doctor in Apollo Hospital, Dr. Ramesh Sarin.
 Thus, I started my journey of cancer treatment.
 Dr. Sarin got all my tests done like PET/MRI, radiology tests etc. and my report said that I was in the 2nd stage with ER, PR positive which requires a treatment which is very expensive.
 I asked the doctor whether a 65 year lady should spend so much money on her breast cancer treatment.
 He patiently advised me that it is worth spending on the breast cancer treatment and he assured me that with positive thinking and proper medical procedures, I might be able to defeat breast cancer.

 Within a week my one and only surgery was carried out.
 Throughout the procedure and tests, I was continuously chanting ‘Om Namah Shivay’.
-Somehow, I did not feel any pain during and even after surgery.
+Somehow, I did not feel any pain during and even after the surgery.

-I continued with my tuition batches as well since I could not leave my class XII students halfway through their academic session.
+I continued with my tuition batches as well since I could not leave my class 12 students halfway through their academic session.
 This is what kept me going strong and forgetting about me for a while.

-Basically, what is required to fight this deadly disease, is a proper diet, regular yoga, morning walk, meditation which gives you strong will power.
+Basically, what is required to fight this deadly disease is a proper diet, regular yoga, morning walk, meditation which gives you strong will power.
 All these cannot be achieved without the support of family.